 KMPC is fortunate to offer the community the opportunity to scatter ashes anywhere along the nature trail at the foot of Dilworth Mountain.
 This beautiful, natural area offers views of the forest and the city at the southern trailhead.
 You’ll also find the option to memorialize the scattering with a bronze plaque mounted to one of the stone pillars that welcome you to the trail.

 The Family Urns are situated at the entrance to the stunning Legacy Gardens, providing a peaceful and contemplative space for friends and family to visit.

 Cored from a single piece of smooth granite, the seamless and sleek urns can accommodate up to eight cremated remains.
-East set of ashes are placed in a small, soft urn, then interred within the family urn.
+Each set of ashes are placed in a small, soft urn, then interred within the family urn.

-Honoring the rich history of our valley, the apple tree or grapevine engravings welcome you the Legacy Gardens Mausolea.
+Honouring the rich history of our valley, the apple tree or grapevine engravings welcome you to the Legacy Gardens Mausolea.
 Single crypts that are fronted with granite and memorialized with a bronze plate, the Legacy Garden Mausolea are a special place for interments at KMPC.
 Family and friends will enjoy beautiful views of the mountains and city while they sit on the garden benches when visiting the mausolea.

-Showcase lots with private and semi-private options accommodating up to 20 family members with a variety of traditional burial and cremated remains interment options.
-Each 4 x 4.5 metre estate is surrounded by custom fencing, a granite bench, landscaping and a cement foundation to hold a large memorial monument.
+Showcase lots with private and semi-private options, with a variety of traditional burial and cremated remains interment options.
+Each estate (4 by 4.5 metres) is surrounded by custom fencing, a granite bench, landscaping and a cement foundation to hold a large memorial monument.